Skip to main content

 • Apply skills of observation, analysis and reflection.

-• Establish effective communication with the user/family/team.
+• Establish effective communication with the user, family and team.

 • Show an entrepreneurial spirit and be able to propose improvements in the occupational therapy service based on scientific evidence.